EnterpriseDB/pgpu/README.md

 - `table_name`: the fully qualified table name
   - example: `public.test_table`
 - `column_name`: the vector column in the table that should be indexed
-- `cluster_count`: how many centroids should be computed
+- `lists`: how many centroids should be computed on each level of the tree
-  - default: `1000`
+  - default: `[1000]`
+  - valid values: `NULL`, `[n]`, `[n, m]`
+  - note: `NULL` means use default value / auto-tuning
+    - you can provide one or two values to set the number of centroids on each level of the tree.
+If only one value is provided, a flat index will be produced
-  - note: refer to vectorchord docs for more details on this parameter: https://docs.vectorchord.ai/vectorchord/usage/indexing.html#tuning this is effectively the `lists` parameter in vectorchord
+    - refer to vectorchord docs for more details on this parameter: https://docs.vectorchord.ai/vectorchord/usage/indexing.html#tuning this is effectively the `lists` parameter in vectorchord
+    - root level: use `4*sqrt(rows)` up to `16*sqrt(rows)` where "rows" is the number of rows in the table
+    - leaf level: use `sqrt(root_level)`
+    - e.g. for 1 million rows: `[64, 4000]`
 - `sampling_factor`: how many samples to take per centroid/cluster
   - default: `256`
   - note: values below 40 are not recommended.
 More samples lead to more accurate indexes but also increase the clustering time